dicebear/dicebear/website/pages/how-to-use/http-api/index.md

 ::: warning

 We reserve the right to discontinue any version at any time without notice.
-You can create your own own instance of the API to be able to access discontinued versions even afterwards.
+You can create your own instance of the API to be able to access discontinued versions even afterwards.

 :::